osresearch/train-display/README.md

 The output from shift register 23 goes back to the ribbon cable pin 4, if daisy chaining displays is desired.

+* VDD is 0 - 7V, with 5V recommended
+* Data is rising edge clocked.
+* Latch does not require a clock; output appears after falling edge of latch.
+* R-Ext is 560 Ohm, roughly 35 mA constant current drive.
+* 256 LEDs * 35 mA / LED == 9A at full brightness
+* Two daisy-chained displays == 18A @ 5V == 90W
+* Datasheet limits surface mount chip to less than 1W on PCB without heat sinks, so sustained full bright is not recommended.